KZOK-FM: Classic rock (1985–present)

 In 1985, KZOK tried moving to a more adult soft rock/adult album alternative format, but with a dip in the ratings, the station shifted to classic rock in October of the following year.

 Adams Communications bought the stations in 1989.
 Adams would rename the AM station KZOK (AM), subscribing to the satellite-delivered syndicated "Z Rock Network."
 In November 1992, Adams Communications filed for bankruptcy, selling KZOK-AM-FM to CLG Media, a subsidiary of the Chrysler Capital Corporation.

 In July 1994, CLG Media sold KZOK-FM to EZ Communications, while KZOK-AM was sold to Salem Communications to carry its religious programming as KPOZ.
 In July 1997, EZ was bought out by American Radio Systems.
 Westinghouse/CBS bought American Radio Systems' stations (including KZOK) on September 19, 1997.
 In June 1998, CBS split off the radio division under the revived Infinity Broadcasting name, which would be renamed CBS Radio in December 2005.
 In 2011, KZOK-FM hired actor and radio personality Danny Bonaduce to host its morning show.
 Bonaduce had been a child actor, seen in the classic TV sitcom The Partridge Family in the 1970s.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (which locally owns KHTP, KISW, KKWF, and KNDD).
 On October 10, CBS announced that as part of the process of obtaining regulatory approval of the merger, KZOK would be one of sixteen stations that would be divested by Entercom, along with sister stations KJAQ and KFNQ.
 (KMPS would be retained by Entercom.)
 On November 1, 2017, iHeartMedia announced that it will acquire KZOK-FM, KJAQ and KFNQ.
 To meet ownership limits set by the FCC, KFNY (formerly KFOO) and KTDD (formerly KUBE) were divested to the Ocean Stations Trust in order to be sold to a different owner.
 Until the completion of the divestment of KFNY and KTDD to the trust, CBS placed KZOK, KJAQ and KFNQ into the Entercom Divestiture Trust.

 The merger of CBS and Entercom was approved on November 9, and was consummated on November 17.
 The sale of KZOK to iHeart was completed on December 19, 2017.

 In January 2024, Danny Bonaduce retired from radio and was replaced by BJ Shea, who previously hosted mornings at rival KISW.
 Sarah Schiller remained as co-host.
 Just nine months later, Shea abruptly left KZOK with no explanation.
-In October 2025, Sarah was dismissed amid massive layoffs by iHeart Media.
-The morning shift was the last one with a local host, as all other DJs are recorded from out of market.
+In October 2025, Sarah was dismissed amid massive layoffs by iHeartMedia.
+The morning show was the last airshift with a local host, as all other DJs are voicetracked from out of market.

+In 2026, KZOK changed its positioning from "Seattle’s Classic Rock Station" to "Seattle’s Rock".
+This came as the station, along with many iHeartMedia-owned classic rock stations began adding more 90s and 2000s rock into their playlist, effectively shifting to mainstream rock-like format.